phradion/Ninja-Stealh-CSS/README.md

 # About
 This little snippet is created to work with Joni Korpi's LessFramework and SASS language (http://sass-lang.com/).

 The basic idea is that you often want to hide/display/expand to full width a certain block of text/image/element depends on the current resolutions of users' browsers.
-For example, you may want to expand your banner in the left column to full width on an iPhone screen.
+For example, you may want to expand your banner in the left column to full width on an iPhone screen but often want the object to return back to the left column for users with better screen size.

 This is designed to work with LessFramework 3.
 As LessFramework 5 is under development, I'll wait until its release then update the code to accommodate with the newer version.